 - Hyper-Run – Makes the batter run extremely fast to first base.

 - Freak Hit – The ball bounces in a strange, unpredictable way

-- Dizzy Ball – Reverses your opponents game controls.
+- Dizzy Ball – Reverses the opponent's game controls.

 - Orbit Hit – The ball orbits around an invisible center as it flies.